hashicorp/private-terraform-enterprise/README.md

 # Automated Installation of PTFE with External Services in AWS
-This branch contains Terraform configurations that can do [automated installations](https://www.terraform.io/docs/enterprise/private/automating-the-installer.html) of [Private Terraform Enterprise](https://www.terraform.io/docs/enterprise/private/index.html) (PTFE) in AWS using either Ubuntu or RHEL.
-This can be done in using both the online and airgapped installation methods.
+This branch contains Terraform configurations that can do [automated installations](https://www.terraform.io/docs/enterprise/private/automating-the-installer.html) of [Private Terraform Enterprise](https://www.terraform.io/docs/enterprise/private/index.html) (PTFE) in AWS using either Ubuntu, RHEL, or CentOS.
+This can currently be done in using the online installation method for all three operating systems and the airgapped installation method for Ubuntu and RHEL.

 ## Explanation of the Two Stage Deployment Model
 We deploy the AWS infrastructure and PTFE in two stages, each of which uses the open source flavor of Terraform: